+To choose the best cloud provider, always be on the look out for a highly available and efficient support system.
 You should have online access to customer support 24/7/365, without any exceptions, including holidays.
 Some vendors include this for free, others charge varying amounts for it and it’s quite critical to have if you are putting any important business services in the cloud.
 Check this before buying any service.

 10. How does the on-boarding process work?